 where $x_1,\ldots,x_r\in A$, $P_i(X_1,\ldots,X_r)\in I^i\cdot R[X_1,\ldots,X_r]$, such that there exists a constant $c>0$ satisfying

 for all $i\geq 0$.

-An $R$-algebra $A$ is said to be {\it weakly complete} if $A^\dagger = A$, and {\it weakly complete finitely generated (wcfg)} if there exists a surjection $R[t_1,\ldots,t_n]^\dagger \rightarrow A$ over $R$.
+An $R$-algebra $A$ is said to be {\it weakly complete} with respect to $(R,I)$ if $A^\dagger = A$, and {\it weakly complete finitely generated (wcfg)} with respect to $(R,I)$ if there exists a surjection $R[t_1,\ldots,t_n]^\dagger \rightarrow A$ over $R$.
 A wcfg algebra is naturally regarded as a topological $R$-algebra for the $I$-adic topology. \end{definition}

 For any $n\geq 0$, we denote by $R_{[n]}$ the polynomial algebra $R[s_1,\ldots,s_n]$ and by $I_{[n]}\subset R_{[n]}$ the ideal generated by $I$ and $s_1,\ldots,s_n$.